emhoracek/smooch/README.md

 The third involves parsing text into JSON, so I knew exactly what tool I wanted to use.
 Haskell has two awesome libraries for this: Parsec and Aeson.
 Under the "haskell" folder, you'll see more folders.
-  * executable holds the main executable
+  * src
-  * library contains all the other modules:
+    * Main
     * ParseCNF parses the configuration file
-    * Kiss contains the KiSS data types
+    * Kiss contains the KiSS data types (and Aeson instances)
-    * CreateHTML is a temporary thing to build the HTML file
+    * CreateHTML is a temporary thing to build the HTML file (and it's broken)
-    * Shell is a Turtle shell script to run everything (probably switch to FFI or inline-c soon)
+    * Shell is a Turtle shell script to run everything (also broken)
-  * test-suite will contain unit tests
+  * tests contains unit tests
-  * resources contains the HTML, CSS, and JavaScript
+  * resources contains the HTML, CSS, and JavaScript The Haskell is borked right now because I don't understand file systems. ;_;

 The fourth part is where JavaScript comes in.
 If you want to hack on Smooch but don't want to mess with Haskell, try the "javascript" folder.
 It's not actually just JavaScript -- it's also the HTML, CSS, and all the images for a single doll ("Aurora" by Punky).
-Smooch's interface is plain vanilla JavaScript and I'd like to keep it that way.
-I'm still learning JavaScript and I don't want to confuse things by trying to learn a bunch of frameworks and libraries and whatnot as well.
+I don't know JavaScript very well so if you can help that would be amazing.

 Eventually all of this will be on a web server -- probably Haskell's Snap because I've been meaning to learn how to use it for ages.